 New Tax Rate to Lower Overall Bill

 For example, for a family of four with both parents working and earning a combined $125,000, the tax savings could be slightly more than $4,000 for 2018 compared to 2019, assuming they don’t itemize.
-Their taxable income would actually go up, but the lower tax rate would decrease their bill.
+Their taxable income would actually go up, but the lower tax breaks for the upper middle class rate would decrease their bill.
 A single person with the same income would save about $3,600 in 2018 compared to 2017.
 However, that person’s taxable amount would be more than double that of the family of four.

 Itemizing Will Play Key Factor